 - Store it in the refrigerator.
 It's a custard base so it needs to be kept in the fridge, not out on the counter at room temperature.

-I'm using my biggest, deepest, Pyrex pie dish here but my favourite pie plates are dark, old aluminum ones.
-They get a superior crust.
+I'm using my biggest, deepest, Pyrex pie dish here because they heat evenly but old dark, old aluminum pie plates make an excellent crust as well.

 How To Blind Bake